 Their lifestyle involves travelling the country and residing in various locations for as long as they are able, in order to earn a living.
 Gypsies and travellers have lived this way for generations.

-i) Speak to them rationally, and try to negotiate a leaving date
+Firstly you would speak to them rationally, and try to negotiate a leaving date.

-ii) Take proceedings in the county court under the Civil Procedure Rules 1998 to obtain a court order for their eviction.
-There must be a minimum of two clear days between service of documents and the court hearing
+Next, take proceedings in the County Court under the Civil Procedure Rules 1998 to obtain a court order for their eviction.
+There must be a minimum of two clear days between service of documents and the court hearing.

-iii) Ensure that the land is cleaned and secured following an encampment
+Finally, ensure that the land is cleaned and secured following an encampment.

 The landowner could be in breach of the planning acts and the acts dealing with the licensing of caravan sites, unless

 (a) the landowner has already obtained planning permission for a caravan site or

 (b) the landowner is a farmer and the gypsies or travellers are helping with farming duties.

 If the gypsies or travellers are causing problems they will be moved on as soon as possible.
 The council will consider the individual circumstances involved in each case.
 However, in all cases the site will be visited regularly and every effort made to ensure that the gypsies or travellers keep the site tidy and do not cause public health problems.
 Occasionally refuse collection facilities may be provided for this purpose.